DUET-VLM: Dual stage Unified Efficient Token reduction for VLM Training and Inference: Conclusion

 \section{Conclusion}

 In this work, we introduced \modelname, a dual-stage visual compression framework that achieves efficient and accurate multimodal learning under aggressive token reduction.
 Our key insight is that redundancy exists both spatially in vision tokens and contextually during multimodal fusion.
 By combining redundancy-aware visual token merging in the vision encoder with saliency-based text-guided token pruning in the language backbone, \modelname~achieves substantial compression while retaining semantically critical information.
 Experiments on image and video benchmarks show that \modelname~maintains near-baseline accuracy in inference-only settings and even surpasses baseline performance when fine-tuned under the same compression regime across all benchmarks.
 These findings demonstrate that training-aware token management--not model scaling--is a promising path toward compact yet high-performing VLMs.
-Comprehensive analysis of sensitivity to parameters, namely, $k_1, k_2, \lambda$, and $l$ are shown in supplemental.
+A comprehensive sensitivity analysis of parameters $k_1, k_2, \lambda$, and $l$ is provided in the supplemental.
 We do not report exact inference or training times, but our runtimes are comparable to VisionZip~\cite{yang2024visionzip} under the same token budget.

 A detailed speed analysis is left for future work, as we aim to develop optimized kernels to further accelerate both inference and training.
 We also leave the training of video models and inference on longer-horizon videos (with more frames than our current setting) to future work, enabled by the minimal accuracy drop observed even under extreme token compression with our approach.
 For more precise visual token reduction in vision encoder, future work may explore stronger region-proposal or saliency-based methods beyond the current V2V self-attention filtering.
 Finally, we would like to extend this dual-stage vision compression paradigm to additional modalities (\eg, audio and text) and further advance practical, scalable multimodal systems.